idanglomato/PR-Machine-Learning-for-Gold-Recovery/README.md

 ### Objectives
 Develop a machine learning process to predict rougher output recovery and final output recovery from gold extraction process.

+NB.
+Since datasets are bigger than 25MB, they are not uploaded to this repository.